 Natural Bridge, Virginia: Foamhenge

-Mark Cline, fiberglass sculptor, may have built the world's most accurate Stonehenge replica.
+Mark Cline, fiberglass sculptor, built the world's most accurate Stonehenge replica.
 Out of styrofoam.
 Roadsideamerica.com Report...

 Foamhenge: Mark Cline, creator of Foamhenge at Natural Bridge, Virginia, has been building fiberglass monsters, dinosaurs, and freaks for the tourist attractions of America for decades.
 [02/24/2012] Complete Story...